 - Health Insurance Premiums and Household Income.
 Since 2006, health insurance premiums in Iowa increased an average of 10.4 percent annually.
-In 2010, the average annual family premium for a rural employee was 10 percent of their income - slightly higher than for the urban employee (8 percent).
+In 2010, the average annual family premium for a rural employee was 10 percent of their income - slightly higher than for the urban employee (8) percent).
 Assuming an annual growth rate of 2 percent for household income for the next 10 years and 10.4 percent for health insurance premiums, the projected premium to income ratio would more than double to 17 percent for the urban employee and 22 percent for the rural employee (Figure 27).
-Projected employer contribution for family health insurance would also more than double from 17 percent to 38 percent for urban employees and from 18 percent to 40 percent for rural employees (Figure 28). - Iowa employers and employees would pay a dispro-• Health Insurance Deductibles and Household portionally higher percentage of their incomes than Income.
-Health insurance deductibles have urban Iowans. increased dramatically from 2004 to 2010, rising by an annual average of 17 percent per year.
-As health While the impact of the Patient Protection and Affordinsurance premiums increase, employers have conable Care Act remains uncertain, it is clear than unless tinued to offset such increases by raising the deductsubstantial changes are soon made in the way Iowans ibles paid by the employee and their dependents. receive health insurance and health care, their financial If this trend continues, the annual deductible for future is untenable-especially for small employers rural-based employees would quadruple to a stagand those living and working in rural counties.
-As gering 29 percent of household income in 2020.
-By Iowa seeks to build new and better jobs, Iowa employcomparison, deductibles for urban employees are ers are paying over 10 percent annually in rising insurprojected to rise to 14 percent of income by 2020 ance premiums, an unsustainable burden increasingly (Figure 29). borne by their employees and their families.
+Projected employer contribution for family health insurance would also more than double from 17 percent to 38 percent for urban employees and from 18 percent to 40 percent for rural employees (Figure 28). - Health Insurance Deductibles and Household Income.
+Health insurance deductibles have increased dramatically from 2004 to 2010, rising by an annual average of 17 percent per year.
+As health insurance premiums increase, employers have continued to offset such increases by raising the deductibles paid by the employee and their dependents.
+If this trend continues, the annual deductible for rural-based employees would quadruple to a staggering 29 percent of household income in 2020.
+By comparison, deductibles for urban employees are projected to rise to 14 percent of income by 2020 (Figure 29).